 In order to devote the Company's resources to the CuMo Project, in fiscal 2013, the Company discontinued the operations of its subsidiary Kirkness Diamond Drilling Co., Inc. ("Kirkness") of Carson City, Nevada.
 Kirkness was a provider of drilling services.
 In connection with discontinuing the Kirkness operations, the Company proceeded to sell real estate, vehicle and equipment formerly used in the Kirkness operations.
 Assets that had not been sold as of June 30, 2013 were reclassified by the Company as available for sale assets.
-The Company is actively pursuing the sale of these assets.
+The Company is actively pursuing the sale of these assets and as of December 31, 2013, virtually all the vehicles, drills and drill supplies available for sale had been sold by the Company.